usakhelo/batchcam/readme.md

 Network rendering is also automated - several netrender jobs can be sent with one click, bypassing Submit Network Job Assignement window.

-Several buttons below the main camera list are given to make work with large list more comfortable.
+Several buttons below the main camera list are given to make the work with large list more comfortable.

 Macroscript is designed as standard dialog window - toolbar button works as a switch, first click runs the script, the second closes the script.